IST356M001SP25/assignment-08-koberan/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In Assignment 8, I learned how to use etls to extract and visualize parking ticket locations.
+I also practiced building Streamlit dashboards with maps, charts, and metrics.
+One issue I struggled with was a legend_name error in GeoJson, but I was able to figure out how to fix it by updating folium.